MikKut/InforceTask/README.md

 work looks.
 We want to see clear, correct code that uses the suitable data structures and patterns, and we want to see your style.

+# Architectural Overview
+There will be created a web application with a server-side component and a client-side component.
+The server-side component will be built using ASP.NET MVC Core with EntityFramework, and the client-side component will be built using Angular.

+## Server-Side Architecture
+The server-side component will follow a standard MVC pattern:

+### Model: There will be used Entity Framework (Code-First Approach) to define your data models.
+The primary models will be User, URL, and About.
+Controller: There will be multiple controllers such as UserController, URLController, and AboutController.
+### View: There will be used Razor for some views, but most of your views will be rendered by Angular on the client-side.

+## Client-Side Architecture
+On the client-side, Angular will consume the server-side APIs to provide interactivity:

+### Model: Models for User, URL, and About on client-side will mirror server-side models.
+### Component: There will be Angular components corresponding to each view.
+The AppComponent will be a root component.
+### Service: Angular services will be used to communicate with your server-side APIs.

+## Security
+For authentication, you can use JWT-based authentication.
+JWT tokens will be generated on the server-side and passed to the client.
+The client will send this token in the header of every subsequent request.

+## Database
+The application will use a SQL database such as SQL Server or MySQL.
+EF Code-first will be used to create and manage the database.

+## Design Patterns
+You will use the following patterns in your application:

+### Repository Pattern: This pattern will be used for all database operations.
+It provides a clean separation of concerns and a uniform interface for data access.
+### Unit of Work Pattern: This pattern will be used to handle transactions.
+### Factory Pattern: This pattern will be used for creating instances of models.
+### Dependency Injection (DI): DI will be used for managing dependencies between objects.

+## Key Features
+### URL Shortening
+The core feature of the application is URL shortening.
+The simplest way to implement this is by using a base62 encoding algorithm.
+This converts the URL's ID (an integer) into a base62 string, which is used as the short URL.

+### URL Redirect
+When a user visits a short URL, the application will decode the base62 string back into an ID, look up the corresponding URL in the database, and then redirect the user to that URL.

+### URL Info
+Each URL will have associated data like CreatedBy, CreatedDate, and any other fields you choose to include.
+This data will be stored in the URL table in the database.

+## Unit Testing
+There will be used a .NET test framework xUnit for server-side unit tests.
+For Angular, use Jasmine/Karma for unit testing.

+## Application Flow
+User arrives at the Login View, enters credentials, and authorizes themselves.
+If the user is valid, they are redirected to the Short URLs Table view.
+On the Short URLs Table view, the user can see a table with all URLs and their short equivalents.
+They can also add a new URL (if authorized).
+If a user enters a URL that already exists, an error message is displayed.
+After a URL is added, it appears in the table immediately (implemented through Angular).
+By clicking on a short URL in the table, the user is redirected to the Short URL Info view.
+On the About view, the user can see a description of the URL Shortening algorithm.
+If the user is an admin, they can edit this description.